jeffreyhwatson/sakura/README.md

 Details can be found in the [EDA Notebook](notebooks/eda/sakura_data.ipynb).

-- After loading the spreadsheets into two data frames, the keys for each data set were seperated from the raw data and collected into smaller lookup data frames.
+- After loading the spreadsheets into two data frames, the keys for each data set were separated from the raw data and collected into smaller lookup data frames.

-- Column names were added to the dataframes, datatype conversions were performed, and null values were dropped.
+- Column names were added to the data frames, datatype conversions were performed, and null values were dropped.

 - Five-year moving average and fahrenheit temperature features were added and the two data frames were joined.